liuchengxu/vim-clap/docs/src/plugins/config.md

 preview-highlight-engine = "vim"

 # Ignore configuration per project, with paths specified as
-# absoluate path or relative to the home directory.
+# absolute path or relative to the home directory.
 [provider.project-ignores]

 # Ignore configuration per provider.